Encephalartos longifolius

 Encephalartos longifolius is a low-growing palm-like cycad in the family Zamiaceae.
 It is endemic to South Africa and is commonly known as Thunberg's cycad, breadpalm or broodboom.
 This cycad is listed as near threatened in the IUCN Red List of Threatened Species.

 Description

 The breadpalm grows up to three metres tall and develops a very thick trunk with age.
 This is crowned with dark or metallic green, semi-glossy, arching leaves up to two metres long and moderately keeled.
 The leaflets are lanceolate, overlapping upwards and have smooth margins.
-There are one to three green, ovoid male cones up to sixty centimetres long and twenty centimetres in diameter.
+There are one to three green, ovoid male cones 40 to 60 centimetres long and 15 to 20 centimetres in diameter.
+This is the largest pollen cones in its genus.
 A similar number of green female cones are more robust with a diameter of up to forty centimetres.
 The seeds are red and can reach five centimetres long.